 The best statistics I found are here, and to some extent include a breakdown on a place by place basis.
 But they are by no means definitive and complete.

-In the end I did a lot of my trip planning based of my research on Wikitravel (not my usual go-to resource) and together with conversations with locals, I decided I would visit (and did visit):
+In the end I did a lot of my trip planning based of my research on Wikitravel (not my usual go-to resource) and together with conversations with locals, I decided I would visit (and did visit) these areas:

 One thing Detroit’s not short on is opinions about Detroit’s safety and I happened to have the misfortune of bumping into one of the more emotional (rather than fact) based opinions when I arrived in the city.